Consumer Medicine Information

 rash, itching or hives on the skin

-you have active liver disease or repeated blood tests indicating possible liver problems.
+active liver disease or repeated blood tests indicating possible liver problems

 Do not take this medicine if you are pregnant.

-It may affect your developing baby if you take it during pregnancy, causing foetal
+This medicine may affect your developing baby if you take it during pregnancy, causing

 Do not breastfeed if you are taking this medicine.

-The active ingredient in this medicine passes into breast milk (if applicable) and
+The active ingredients in this medicine may pass into breast milk, and there is a